It’s not just miles that count.

 Why not go meatless one day a week, the way the city of Ghent, in Belgium, has?

-1. Steve Kjellgren says:
+1. Steve Kjellgren Avatar

 Thank you, Thank you Dr. Heldke!
 What a great responsibility and what a tremendous opportunity for us all.
 Turns out our daily habits and personal choices extend much further than ‘ME’, doesn’t it.